 The US Air Force’s latest recruiting tool is probably the closest you can get to jumping out of a military plane without having to leave your living room.

 Called “Air Force Special Ops: Nightfall,” and jointly developed by the service and GSDM, its longstanding creative partner, this video game aims to demonstrate a key component of a number of special operations jobs to the general public — namely, jumping out of perfectly good aircraft at altitudes so high, you’d suffocate without specialized gear.

-In the game, you enter the shadowy world of Air Force Special Operations Command as a recruit undergoing training.
+Using Sony PlayStation’s virtual reality headset, players find themselves immersed in a graphics-rich environment where they jump from planes and make their way to drop zone markers using their parachutes.In the game, you enter the shadowy world of Air Force Special Operations Command as a recruit undergoing training.
 Players can choose to enlist as special operations weathermen (yes, that’s a real thing), pararescue jumpers, or joint terminal attack controllers.